NOAA-OWP/DMOD/doc/GIT_USAGE.md

 The previous example command is effectively equivalent to running:

     # Cloning a repo from a fork created a remote for the fork named "origin"; see above assumptions
-    git push origin dev:dev
+    git push origin master:master

 You also can omit `<local_branch>:` (including the colon) and supply just the remote branch name if the appropriate local branch is still checked out.

-#### For `master` Too
+#### For `production` Too

-Note that the above steps to get upstream changes from the official OWP repo can be applied to the `master` branch also (just swap `master` in place of `dev`).  `master` should not be used as the basis for feature/fix branches, but there are other reasons why one might want the latest `master` locally or in a personal fork.
+Note that the above steps to get upstream changes from the official OWP repo can be applied to the `production` branch also (just swap `production` in place of `master`).  `production` should not be used as the basis for feature/fix branches, but there are other reasons why one might want the latest `production` locally or in a personal fork.

 ### Rebasing Development Branches

-When the steps in [Getting Upstream Changes](#getting-upstream-changes) do bring in new commits that update `dev`, it is usually a good idea (and often necessary) to rebase any local feature/fix branches were previously created.
+When the steps in [Getting Upstream Changes](#getting-upstream-changes) do bring in new commits that update `master`, it is usually a good idea (and often necessary) to rebase any local feature/fix branches were previously created.
 E.g.,

     # If using a development branch named 'faster_dataset_writes'
     git checkout faster_dataset_writes
-    git rebase dev
+    git rebase master

 See documentation on [the "git rebase" command](https://git-scm.com/docs/git-rebase) for more details.